mikefeneley/stig-apache/README.md

 If you are interested in working on this project with me, I may be interested if you can provide a good reason to do.
 If so, please contact me here: mfeneley@vt.edu.

+<b>Update 11/26/2016:</b>

+Initially this tool was originally intended to just check and report misconfiguations back to the user.
+However, adding the option to change or add configurations to make the system STIG compliant might help this tool stand out from many of the other STIG tools avaliable.

+I am still going to work on extending the number of findings that are supported by the STIG Kit, but I also intend to add configuration change functitonality to the program.

 <b>#################################################################</b>